fireflysemantics/fs-lit-element-starter-ts/README.md

-# Firefly Semantics Typescript Starter Project
+# Firefly Semantics Lit Element Starter Project

 This is a baseline Typescript starter project that extends the Firefly Semantics [Github Flow Starter Project][fs-github-flow].